randomnoun/java-to-graphviz/README.md

 [ order some donuts ]

-You can include individual style rules on ohe "gv:" comment by putting them in curly braces; e.g. "gv: order some donuts { color: blue }" would appear as
+You can include individual style rules on the "gv:" comment by putting them in curly braces; e.g. "gv: order some donuts { color: blue }" would appear as

 [ order some donuts ]